 NO MAKE-UPS WILL BE GIVEN ON ANY MATERIAL FOR THIS COURSE, except for university excused absences with adequate documentation (i.e., doctor's note).
-Documentation must be provided at least 7 hours before the course material is due unless there are verifiable extenuating circumstances.
+Documentation must be provided before the course material is due unless there are verifiable extenuating circumstances.

-Late Work: There is no such thing.
+Late Work:.
 All class work must be turned in on time in the manner outlined in the assignment instructions.
 Failure to do so will result in a zero on that assignment.
 Therefore, it is critical that you start your work early in the week each week as waiting until the end of the week may cause you to miss deadlines.